 Many hospitalizations for asthma among children could be prevented by addressing housing-related exposures to asthma triggers, including cockroaches, mice and secondhand smoke.
 Good medical management can prevent asthma symptoms.

-Sheepshead Bay has the second-lowest rate in the city of asthma hospitalizations among children ages 5 to 14.
+The rate of asthma hospitalizations among children ages 5 to 14 in South Crown Heights and Lefferts Gardens is higher than the Brooklyn rate.